mp268501/mp268501.github.io/_posts/2025-03-26-cognitive-dissonance.markdown

 date:   2025-03-26 11:55:42 -0500
 categories: jekyll update
 ---
 I bumped into an insidious and powerful force again this week.
-It wasn't "the 8th Wonder of the World", compounding, but something that also flexes its muscle behind the scenes.
-It's that sneaky little SOB, cognitive dissonance.
+Something that flexes its muscle behind the scenes--that sneaky little SOB, cognitive dissonance.

-It played out with my habits this week.
+My habits brought this to the forefront this week.
 I deeply recognize their importance.
 They create a positive flywheel effect.
 When that positive flywheel is spinning I feel good, I am healthier, think more clearly, create more, am more enjoyable to be around, and even my consumption habits become more mindful and enjoyable.
 I want that.

 However, this positive flywheel is built with too many easy off-ramps.
 One slip leads to another, leads to another, and then I'm zipping around on a negative flywheel without really being conscious of it.